SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/office365/message_trace.md

 6. `ReportingWebService.Read.All`
 7. `Add permissions`
 8. To finish, use the `Grant admin consent for TENANT_NAME` button

+Add required role:
+1. From the `Azure Active Directory` page
+2. Open `Roles and administrators`
+3. Search and open `Global Reader`
+4. Use the `+ Add assignments` to add this role to your application

 You can now create the playbook "Create a new playbook > Create a playbook from scratch" and add the "Office 365 Message Trace OAuth" trigger.